jhinkey/liferay-docs/deployment/articles/05-upgrading-to-liferay-7-2/05-preparing-a-new-liferay-server.markdown

 | [export a screen's configuration](/user/-/knowledge_base/7-2/system-settings#exporting-and-importing-configurations)
 | to a `.config` file.

-## Step 6: Configure Your Documents and Media File Store
+## Configure Your Documents and Media File Store

 General document store configuration (e.g., `dl.store.impl=[File Store Impl Class]`) continues to be done using `portal-ext.properties`.
 But here's what's